-Shareholders are not voting to approve or disapprove the recommendation of our Board of Trustees that the non-binding advisory vote to approve the compensation of our named executive officers be held every year.
-The option of one year, two years or three years that receives the highest number of votes cast by shareholders will be the frequency for the advisory vote on executive compensation that has been selected (on a non-binding advisory basis) by the shareholders.
-For purposes of this proposal, abstentions and other shares not voted (whether by broker non-vote or otherwise) will not be counted as votes cast and will have no effect on the result of the vote.
+The affirmative vote of a majority of all the votes cast at the annual meeting with respect to the matter is necessary for the approval of the shareholder proposal.
+For purposes of approving the shareholder proposal, abstentions and other shares not voted (whether by broker non-vote or otherwise) will not be counted as votes cast and will have no effect on the result of the vote.